composer/composer/doc/articles/scripts.md

 ## Defining scripts

-The root JSON object in `composer.json` should have a member called `"scripts"`, which contains pairs of named events and each event's corresponding scripts.
+The root JSON object in `composer.json` should have a property called `"scripts"`, which contains pairs of named events and each event's corresponding scripts.
 An event's scripts can be defined as either as a string (only for a single script) or an array (for single or multiple scripts.)

 For any given event: